SmarterEd

 `:. x = 0, \ pi\ \ text(or)\ \ 2pi`

-Filed Under: Identities, Equations and 't' formulae (Ext1) Tagged With: Band 4, smc-1076-10-Double Angle Identities/Equations, smc-1076-20-Other Identities/Equations
+Filed Under: Identities, Equations and 't' formulae, Other Trig Equations Tagged With: Band 4, smc-1076-10-Double Angles, smc-1076-20-Other Identities/Equations, smc-6675-10-Double Angles

-Trigonometry, EXT1 T3 SM-Bank 1
+Trigonometry, EXT1 T3 EQ-Bank 30

 A billboard of height `a` metres is mounted on the side of a building, with its bottom edge `h` metres above street level.
 The billboard subtends an angle `theta` at the point `P`, `x` metres from the building.

-Use the identity `tan (A - B) = (tan A - tan B)/(1 + tanA tanB)` to show that
+Use the identity `tan (A-B) = (tan A-tan B)/(1 + tanA tanB)` to show that

 `theta = tan^(-1) [(ax)/(x^2 + h(a + h))]`.
 (2 marks)